revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- It actually helps the developer to create the Java project in a easy way.
+- It actually helps the developer to create the Java project in an easy way.
 -  Accessibility of new feature created or added in Maven can be easily added to a project in Maven configuration that will increases the performance of project and building process.
 - Apart from all these the main feature of Maven is that it can download the project dependency libraries automatically.